 The ASIPBB allele (at)

-To express an A-Locus pattern like tan point the expression of ASIP has to be possible.
-To have a pattern a dog can’t be dominant black (KB/-) at the K-Locus or recessive red (e/e) at the E-Locus.
+A tan point dog can’t be dominant black (KB/-) at the K-Locus or recessive red (e/e) at the E-Locus.

 A newly developed test can now distinguish between six different patterns: